fbpx Skip to main content

 About this performance

 The British composer Edward Elgar said “There is music in the air, music all around us, the world is full of it and you simply take as much as you require.”
-Composers can find the inspiration for their creativity from many different sources, including other composers.
+Composers can find the inspiration for their creativity from many different sources, including from other composers.
 This concert pairs three composers with their composer muses.

 Lisa Tiptonviolin